YongjieXue-Elijah/astro-theme-typography/src/content/posts/chapter23.md

 - Users book a hotel room on their phone or computer
 - Admin perform administrative functions such as refunding/cancelling a payment, etc
 - CDN caches static resources such as JS bundles, images, videos, etc
-- Public API Gateway - fully-managed service which supports rate limiting, authentication, etc.
+- Public API Gateway - fully-managed service which supports rate limiting, authentication, etc. <mark>API Gateway is a specialized reverse proxy.
+It sits between clients and your backend services and forwards (or “proxies”) incoming requests to the appropriate service. </mark>
 - Internal APIs - only visible to authorized personnel.
 Usually protected by a VPN.
 - Hotel service - provides detailed information about hotels and rooms.
 Hotel and room data is static, so it can be cached aggressively.
 - Rate service - provides room rates for different future dates.
 An interesting note about this domain is that prices depend on how full a hotel is at a given day.